 As coaches, we bring together decades of experience working with writers and writing.
 Our backgrounds in journalism, creative writing, academia, publishing, and marketing make us expert coaches.
 We create an environment that is fun, relaxing, and focused, and we share a knack for helping students bring forth their best writing.

 Founding ParTner & COACH

 A words and ideas person, Meg headed into magazine publishing right out of Kenyon College, where she majored in Medieval History.
 She soon found her niche: collaborating with other editors to brainstorm, elicit, and create stories that entertain, inform, and engage global audiences.
 Having fallen in love with Parisian culture during her junior year at the Sorbonne, Meg landed at Harper’s Bazaar France as a magazine editor.
 At Young Presidents Organization, she worked with business leaders to create audience-specific materials at educational conferences in Nairobi, Hong Kong, Tokyo, Venice, and Mexico City.
 Her successes led to her recruitment by Murdoch Magazines, where she worked with chief editors in England, Australia, Italy, and Japan to create international editions of American magazines.
 As digital communications emerged, Meg was at the forefront of content transformation at Time Inc. magazines – including Time, Parenting, and InStyle – translating each publication into digital media for a growing internet audience.
 In her current work as a college essay coach, she has been inspired by the process of uncovering the unique story of each student who comes to her dining-room table unsure of where to begin.
 She puts her editorial skills to use, helping teenagers shape the ideas that will enlighten and entertain their audience – college admissions teams – and finds real joy in guiding young writers to access their strongest personal material.
-She is the mother of a college sophomore and Montclair High School senior.
+She is the mother of a college junior and freshman, former MHS students.